-The next guy, a wide British monster who casts a shadow that covers half the wall, chimes in.
-"I include this lift in every back workout.
-The stretch on the lats and the peak contraction are the key."
-The fourth dude, who's super-ripped and would be a great fitness model, says, "I've been doing this for years and it really built up my serratus.
+The fourth lifter is super-ripped and would be a great fitness model.
+"I've been doing this for years and it really built up my serratus.
 It makes a huge difference in my ab poses."

-Lastly, there's an old-timer who looks like some well-built movie star your mom had a crush on in grade school.
-He sits up after a set and tells you, "This will stretch your rib cartilage and gives you the kind of barrel torso that Hercules would be proud of."
+Last, a real old-timer sits up after a set and tells you, "This'll stretch your ribcage and give you the kind of barrel torso Hercules would be proud of."

-It's time to take another look at this forgotten classic and bring it back into regular rotation.
+It's time to bring this forgotten classic back into regular rotation.

-Have you heard of the old "squats and milk" routine, where skinny newbs are told to drink a gallon of milk everyday while training with heavy high-rep squats?
-Most people forget that, from day one, the plan was actually "squats and pullovers and milk."
+Ever hear of the old "squats and milk" routine, where skinny beginners are told to drink a gallon of milk everyday while training with high-rep squats?
+Well, from day one, the plan was actually "squats and pullovers and milk."
 Seriously.

-In the 1920s, the popular training theory was that heavy, high-rep squats combined with light, high-rep pullovers was the fast track to building a large body.
-Did it work?
-Well, yeah.
-Big lifting plus big calories are a solid combo.
+In the 1920s, a popular training strategy combined heavy, high-rep squats with light, high-rep pullovers as a fast track to building a large body.
+And it worked, because big lifting plus big calories are a solid combo.

 The primary benefit was thought to be an expansion of the ribcage, from the deliberate deep breathing between reps that compounded with the deep breathing that took place during the squats earlier in the workout.

-Whether or not that was actually happening, we'll discuss later on.
+Whether or not that was actually happening, we'll discuss later.
 In any case, plenty of lifters reported great results from the "squats, pullovers, and milk" plan.

-Through organized bodybuilding's early years in the '50s and '60s, bodybuilders continued to credit the pullover as being essential in sculpting their upper bodies.
-A wide and thick barrel chest was an ideal, and the prevailing thought was that you couldn't get there without lying on a flat bench and swinging a barbell or dumbbell arm's length overhead.
+Through organized bodybuilding's early years in the 1950s and '60s, bodybuilders continued to credit the pullover as being essential in sculpting their upper bodies.

-By the 1970s and '80s, bodybuilders were getting accustomed to more fully equipped gyms with a much wider variety of specialized machines to better target specific bodyparts.
+By the 1970s and '80s, bodybuilders had access to more fully equipped gyms with an assortment of specialized machines to better target specific bodyparts.
 One of those machines was the Nautilus pullover.

-By the 2000s, "exercise scientists" with petite arms and rotund bellies had successfully spread pullover-phobia throughout the gyms, citing everything from impending shoulder injuries to plain old ineffectiveness, and the lift was reduced to something only seen in black and white pictures, not something practiced by wise and responsible lifters.
+By the 2000s, non-lifting "exercise scientists" had successfully spread pullover-phobia, citing everything from impending shoulder injuries to plain old ineffectiveness, and the lift became something only seen in black and white photos.

-The key takeaway of this history lesson is: If we look back on this one exercise's testimonial list, we'll find some impressive names, even if the actual why/how-to advice is conflicting.
+Over the almost-hundred years of this exercise's history, we find some impressive names, even if the actual why/how-to advice is conflicting.

 Dorian Yates made pullovers an essential part of his legendary lat workouts, preferring the classic Nautilus pullover machine.
-Mike Mentzer, an early follower of Arthur Jones and the first bodybuilder to receive a perfect judging score, also advocated the Nautilus pullover as a superior lat exercise.
+Mike Mentzer also advocated the Nautilus pullover as a superior lat exercise.

-Ronnie Coleman has done heavy pullovers as part of his back training for years, and Frank Zane believes that doing pullovers from a young age helped to develop his serratus muscles, which became a focal point of his signature vacuum pose.
+Ronnie Coleman did heavy pullovers as part of his back training for years, and Frank Zane believes that doing pullovers from a young age helped to develop his serratus muscles, which became a focal point of his signature vacuum pose.

-This isn't exactly a list of armchair lifters debating the best brand of Swiss balls, so let's consider following their lead, m'kay?
-The only problem is that we've got a forest of contrasting information to sort through first.
+This isn't exactly a list of armchair lifters debating the best brand of Swiss balls.
+Let's at least consider following their lead.

 Certified Shoulder Killer?
 Not Quite

-The most common cause of hesitancy before incorporating pullovers into one's routine is a fear of shoulder injuries.
-There's something justifiably nerve-wracking about lying down while holding a heavy weight at the end of fully extended arms and then moving that weight precariously over your face.
+The most common hesitancy is a fear of shoulder injuries.
+There's something nerve-wracking about lying down while holding a heavy weight with fully extended arms and then moving that weight precariously over your face.

-Fortunately, there are a few simple steps we can take to make sure you get the most benefit while still abiding by the Personal Trainer's Golden Rule of "Do no harm."
+Fortunately, there are a few simple steps we can take to make sure you get the most benefit:

-First things first: Mobility check.
-Can you overhead press with a full range of motion (knuckles touching, your shoulders to arms locked straight overhead)?
-Can you do pull-ups or chin-ups with a full range of motion (dead-hang, arms locked straight to full contraction)?
+- Can you do pull-ups or chin-ups with a full range of motion – dead-hang, arms locked straight to full contraction?

-Once your body can function the way it's supposed to, it's time to take the exercise itself for a spin.
-Lie on a flat bench (the "usual" way, not with only the upper back across the bench and your body perpendicular.
-There's no major benefit, and the "hip drop" everyone uses as they lower the weight is more of a counterbalance than actual improvement in the ROM).
+Lie on a flat bench the "usual" way, not with your body perpendicular and only the upper back across the bench.
+There's no major benefit, and the "hip drop" everyone uses as they lower the weight is more of a counterbalance than actual improvement in the ROM.

 Go as far back as is comfortable, while maintaining almost-locked arms, before pulling back in to the start position.
-As you're going through the reps (12-15 for now), try lowering a bit further until, ideally, your hands are at least level with the bench, if not slightly below.
+As you're doing 12-15 easy reps, try lowering a bit further until your hands are at least level with the bench, if not slightly below.

-Once you've done an easy set or two with the dumbbell, take a self-inventory and see how your shoulders, chest, and lats are feeling – what's tight, what's loose, what's getting pumped – and then repeat the test with a short barbell or EZ-curl bar using a pronated (palms-down) grip, again with a weight that has you thinking, "This is way too light for me."
+Once you've done an easy set or two with the dumbbell, take a self-inventory and see how your shoulders, chest, and lats are feeling – what's tight, what's loose, what's getting pumped – and then repeat the test with a short barbell or EZ-curl bar using a pronated (palms-down) grip, again with a weight that should feel way too light.

-If you're still feeling any shoulder funkiness after trying pullovers with light-ish weight, higher reps, and different hand positions (a little wider, a little closer, neutral-grip with a "triceps bar"), then, to paraphrase something Old Ben once said on a dusty road on Tatooine, "These are not the exercises you're looking for."
+If you're feeling any shoulder funkiness after trying light weight, higher reps, and different hand positions (a little wider, a little closer, neutral-grip with a triceps bar), then it just might not be a movement for you.

 Pullover as Pec Pumper

-Interestingly, Bret Contreras' work with EMG analysis makes a legit case for using the pullover as part of a chest workout.
+Interestingly, Bret Contreras' work with EMG analysis makes the case for using pullovers as part of a chest workout.
 Contreras found that dumbbell pullovers incited more chest work than straight-arm cable pulldowns or dumbbell pullovers incited lat work.

-Furthermore, Contreras has since added to this idea, saying, "In November 2011, a new study came out in the Journal of Applied Biomechanics and it showed that the barbell pullover worked much more pec than lat.
+"In November 2011, a study came out in the Journal of Applied Biomechanics that showed the barbell pullover worked much more pec than lat.

 With this in mind, if we're looking to use pullovers for chest work, it would make the most sense to use them as one of the last exercises of the session after other muscles are already fatigued.

-Even though, technically, pullovers seem to activate the pecs more than other muscles, it can be a tricky exercise that requires plenty of other muscles to assist in the movement.
-Combine that with most peoples' poor mind-muscle connection, and there are too many variables in play to make it a good choice for the first exercise of the day.
+Even though, technically, pullovers seem to activate the pecs more than other muscles, it can be a tricky exercise that still requires other muscles to assist in the movement.
+Combine that with most peoples' poor mind-muscle connection, and there are too many variables in play to make it a good choice for the first exercise of chest day.

-Try wrapping up your next chest workout with 3-4x8-15.
-(It's never a bad idea to do that first higher-rep set before bumping up the weight.)
+Finish your next chest workout with barbell or dumbbell pullovers 3-4 x 8-15.
 Be sure to focus on squeezing the pecs to initiate the movement up from the bottom position and work on holding the squeeze throughout the rep.

 Pullover as a Lat Blaster

-Ever heard the technique tip for better pulldowns and rows: "Focus on pulling with the elbows, forget about your hands?"
+Ever heard the technique tip for pulldowns and rows, "Focus on pulling with the elbows, forget about your hands"?
 Well, that's a pullover.
-It's pure lat contraction from a position of maximal stretch with little to no forearm or biceps contribution.
+It's one big lat contraction from a position of maximal stretch with little to no forearm or biceps contribution.

 A properly performed pullover, or one of a small handful of variations, is also the only way to isolate the lat muscle without significant assistance from the rhomboids, teres, traps, or any of the numerous back muscles.

 Fact is, trying to build a big back without including this kind of isolation exercise would be like trying to develop great hamstrings without doing leg curls.
-You could probably get the job done, but it'll get done faster and more efficiently if you attack the muscle directly.
+You might get the job done, but it's faster and more efficient if you attack the muscle directly.

-Because of this, pullovers tend to work best as the first exercise on back day, to pre-fatigue the lats, and improve muscle activation and mind-muscle connection.
+Because of this, pullovers tend to work best as the first exercise on back day.
+Pullovers can pre-fatigue the lats and improve muscle activation and mind-muscle connection.

-Kayak rows, recently popularized by Christian Thibaudeau at the Indigo-3G® camp, are a particularly brutal variation of the straight-arm pulldown, incorporating not only the constant tension of cables but adding a unilateral element by alternating sides between reps.
+Kayak rows (shown above) are a brutal variation of the straight-arm pulldown, incorporating not only the constant tension of cables but adding a unilateral element by alternating sides between reps.

-At your next back workout, begin the day with either dumbbell pullovers or straight-arm cable pulldowns for 4x8-12.
-Remember to focus on isolating the lats and feeling them work, so slow down the rep speed if necessary, exaggerate the peak contraction (especially effective with cables), and emphasize the stretch at the bottom (or the top, with cables).
+Begin your next back workout with either dumbbell pullovers or straight-arm cable pulldowns for 4 x 8-12.
+Remember to focus on isolating the lats and feeling them work, so slow down the rep speed if necessary, exaggerate the peak contraction with cables, and emphasize the stretch at the bottom (or the top, with cables).

 The Million Dollar Question: Can Cartilage Grow?

-As mentioned earlier, the popular theory at the time used relatively low volume and a sparse number of exercises per workout.
-The pullover just happened to be a great combination of ROM and resistance, and don't forget that it was being done by eager new lifters squatting often and eating well.
+The pullover just happened to be a great combination of ROM and resistance that was being done by eager new lifters squatting often and eating well.

 So the "ribcage" ended up growing the same way, and for the same reasons, that your triceps started growing the week you learned what push-ups were.
-It was a new stimulus being placed upon muscles that had never been trained, so they love the attention and respond quickly.
+It was a new stimulus being placed upon muscles that had never been trained, so they responded quickly.